 Server-Side Request Forgery

 I'll dive into each vulnerability in a series of posts defining the risk, well-known incidents and defensive practices.
 And, I'll start with Broken Access Control, users are given or gain access to information or privileges within an application outside the role of their account.
 An example is Alice.
 She works for a bank.
-She's never told anyone, but she uses an application that seems to grant her more privilege than she thought she should have.
+She's never told anyone, but she uses a bank application that seems to grant her more privilege than she thought she should have.
 If Alice isn't a model employee, she may be able to access information or take actions within the application that could cause customer relations or business harm.

 I'll begin a deeper dive tomorrow regarding Broken Access Control.